Growtheatre has a long and successful track record of providing high quality creative learning projects for schools, colleges and universities.

 Here are some examples of our work:

-Saint Marie’s Catholic Primary School – Year Long Residency
+Saint Marie’s Catholic Primary School – Two Year Action Research Residency

 How can drama and outdoor learning raise the confidence and communication levels of the most vulnerable children?